-Two gorgeous reds include ‘Copper Red’ (pictured left, above), whose rusty red-orange flowers have a luminous quality with an eye-catching yellow center that glows in the garden, and ‘Scarlet’ (pictured center, above), with rich ruby-red flowers that have glowing gold centers.
+Two gorgeous reds include ‘Copper Red’ (pictured above, left), whose rusty red-orange flowers have a luminous quality with an eye-catching yellow center that glows in the garden, and ‘Scarlet’ (pictured above, center), with rich ruby-red flowers that have glowing gold centers.

-‘Vintage White’ (pictured right, above) carries ivory-white flowers with an opalescent, heirloom-quality that’s great for wedding work.
+‘Vintage White’ (pictured above, right) carries ivory-white flowers with an opalescent, heirloom quality that’s great for wedding work.
 It combines especially well with blush-pink ‘Silvery Rose’.

 Ornamental Grasses and Grains

-In addition to bringing visual interest to bouquets, grasses and grains are also drought-tolerant and easy to grow, and they thrive in the heat.
+In addition to bringing visual interest to bouquets, grasses and grains are drought tolerant and easy to grow, and they thrive in the heat.

 I discovered cress, a fantastic filler, almost a decade ago and have been a fan ever since.
 Just a few stems of these seedy treasures transform every bouquet!
-We direct sow it in the spring, staggering five plantings about 2 weeks apart for an extended harvest.
-Fresh cress persists for more than 10 days in the vase, and any excess can be dried for autumn bouquets and holiday wreaths.
+We direct-sow it in the spring, staggering five plantings about 2 weeks apart for an extended harvest.
+Fresh cress persists for 7 to 10 days in the vase, and any excess can be dried for autumn bouquets and holiday wreaths.

-Sunflowers are the epitome of late summer-early autumn and are stunning displayed en masse or mixed with other blooms.
+Sunflowers are the epitome of late summer and early autumn and are stunning displayed en masse or mixed with other blooms.
 Extremely productive, easy to grow, and free-flowering, these long-standing favorites deserve a spot in every garden.

 Cut fresh, eucalyptus is a long-lasting foliage—often 2 weeks in the vase.
 And it’s doubly useful because it can be dried and used indefinitely; it’s a favorite in autumn wreaths.